 How long we keep your information for

-In most cases, GDASS will keep your personal data for six years after we close your record.
-This is in line with sector best practice.
+In most cases, GDASS will keep your personal data for eight years after we close your record.

 Who we share your information with

 GDASS may share your information with partner agencies such as other local authorities, social services, the police, safeguarding bodies or hospital departments as governed by data protection legislation for legal or safeguarding purposes

 We aim to ask for your permission to share this information, unless we are required to by law, for example, when: